 A note about pressing: Press all embroidery face down on a thick folded towel or use a velvaboard designed for this purpose.
 If you do much embroidery, you may want to invest in one of these.

 Backside of assembled blocks, raw edges finished, and seams pressed open

 SOFTWARE LICENSING AGREEMENT

-Laura's Sewing Studio embroidery designs are for personal use.
+Laura's Sewing Studio embroidery designs and any instructions are for personal use.
 Designs and copyrighted images are intended for private, non-commercial use.
 Laura's Sewing Studio entitles the purchaser only to make projects for personal use.
-The embroidery designs are the copyrighted property of Laura M. Waterfield.
+The embroidery designs and any instructions are the copyrighted property of Laura M. Waterfield.
 No design, documentation, or associated graphic distributed as part of this collection may be shared, re-sold individually, re-packaged, or used in any commercial endeavor or instructional presentation without the written consent of Laura's Sewing Studio.
-Any modifications of these embroidery designs are for the personal non-commercial use of the purchaser only and may not be sold or distributed under this licensing agreement.
+Any modifications of these embroidery designs or instructions are for the personal non-commercial use of the purchaser only and may not be sold or distributed under this licensing agreement.